-Although stories or bravery and daring abound in the Goldfields of yesteryear, this particular accident so captured the notice of the public, that famous journalist and poet penned the following verse.
+Although stories of bravery and daring abound in the Goldfields of yesteryear, this particular accident so captured the notice of the public that a famous journalist and poet, Dryblower Murphy, penned the following verse.
 He writes about the bravery of Casserly and of mateship to the end.

-Paul Casserly age 35, who, made an heroic attenlpt to rescue Frank Pagoda, aged 68, from the gas-filled winze at Edward’s Find, near Marvel Loch, West Australia, died in the Southern Cross Hospital seven days later without regaining consciousness.
-Casserly, who voluntarily went down the mine, fell twice from the bucket which was hauling him and Pagoda to safety, and was seriously injured.
-He is survived by a widow and two children!
+Paul Casserly, age 35, who made a heroic attempt to rescue Frank Pagoda, aged 68, from the gas-filled winze at Edward’s Find, near Marvel Loch, Western Australia, died in the Southern Cross Hospital seven days later without regaining consciousness.
+Casserly, who voluntarily went down the mine, fell twice from the bucket that was hauling him and Pagoda to safety, and was seriously injured.
+He is survived by a widow and two children.

 Died a hero, after two brave attempts to save his mate, Frank Pagoda, of Marvel Loch, Paul Casserly.